digital-asset/daml/docs/source/json-api/index.rst

 List all currently active contracts for all known templates.

-Note that the retrieved contracts do not get persisted into query store database.
+Note that the retrieved contracts do not get persisted into a query store database.
 Query store is a search index and can be used to optimize search latency.
-See :ref:`Start HTTP service <start-http-service>` for information on how to start JSON API service with query store enabled.
+See :ref:`Start HTTP service <start-http-service>` for information on how to start JSON API service with a query store enabled.

 HTTP Request
 ============